medcomdk/MedCom-FHIR-Communication/docs/assets/documents/governance-for-careCommunication.md

 #### Rules regarding reply
 It is a requirement that the system can send a reply to an already received CareCommunication.
 It is also a requirement that the system can receive and show a reply, including previous CareCommunications in the message thread as well as message segments and new attachments.
 * Both sender and receiver of a CareCommunication may reply to it.
-* The user may reply to the latest sent or received CareCommunication or to a previously sent or received CareCommunication.
+* The user may reply to the latest sent or received CareCommunication or to a previously sent or received CareCommunication, as illustrated on <a href="#Fig1">Figure 1</a>.
 * If the user replies to a previously sent or received CareCommunication only the previous CareCommunication, and the belonging message segments, must be included.
 Consequently, a new message thread, based on the new reply, must be created.
+On <a href="#Fig1">Figure 1</a>, the new message thread will include message CC1 and CC4.
 * The previous message thread will still exist and communication in it is still possible.

 <figure style="margin-left: 0px; margin-right: 0px; width: 100%;">